larkjs/lark-io/README.md

     });
     app.listen(8300);

 Besides tcp, http and websocket connections are also supported.
-Use `io.server` to switch :
+Use `io.io` to switch :

 *Http*